tommaso-meledina/quarkus-optimization-poc/README.md

 ## Running the experiment

-Reproducing the experiment _should_ as easy as running
+Reproducing the experiment _should_ be as easy as running

 ```bash
 docker-compose up